patreeceeo/patreeceeo.github.io/src/content/portfolio/welcome.md

 - 2D & 3D art
 - Games & Experiences
-- Software & Websites
+- Software & Websites (like this one)

 I'm interested how imagination can be put in the service of universal flourishing and the elimination of want and fear.
-I'm heavy like that.
-But also, cartoons!
+And also, cartoons!

+I made this website using [Astro](https://astro.build), an "islands architecture" framework.
+It's hosted on GitHub Pages.